Frequently Asked Questions

 - Seneca@York Campus: S1040

-You can upload your own photo for your OneCard by visiting the OneCard website.
-You must have your student ID number (and preferably one piece of identification) in order to pick up your OneCard.
+Before your first day on campus, and to avoid line-ups, you can upload your own photo for your OneCard by visiting the OneCard website.
+In order to pick up your OneCard on campus you must have your student ID number (and preferably one piece of identification).

 Where can I park?
 How much does it cost?